-The true value of an EAP is only seen when employees know about and use their EAP.
-Unfortunately, this is a large hurdle that many organizations struggle with.
-Industry-wide, the average utilization rate of EAPs is between 3% and 5%.
 Part of the struggle is that so many people are unaware they even have an EAP.
-While 93% of American employees have an EAP, only half of them know they do.2 If they are aware of their EAP, some employees do not use it because of stigma against accessing mental health and related work-life services.3
+While 93% of American employees have an EAP, only half of them know they do.1 If they are aware of their EAP, some employees do not use it because of the stigma against accessing mental health and related work-life services.2

 As valuable as EAPs are for employees and employers, how can organizations improve education about their EAP, increase utilization, and really see the rewards of having a robust and powerful EAP program?
+The answer to that is simply communication.
 Communication is key.
-Here are 5 important tips to consider when preparing an EAP communication strategy.

 Provide Benefits Onboarding and Regular Benefits Updates

 HR leaders should be communicating frequently with honesty, transparency, and empathy.
 Onboarding is the first step in employee engagement and benefit education.
 Include a comprehensive review of your benefits during employee onboarding training, which has interactive and engaging workshops on your EAP.
-Along with training, a benefits guide that is comprehensive, kept up-to-date, and includes easy-to-use information on how to access and use your EAP is critical.
+Along with training, a benefits guide that is kept up-to-date and includes easy-to-use information on how to access and use your EAP is critical.

 Benefits education does not stop at onboarding (and should not just happen once a year).
 If you supply small tidbits of information about EAP services throughout the year, you should see a more sustained use of your EAP.
-This can come in the form of regular EAP newsletters, emails, lunch-in-learns, staff meetings—just to name a few.
+This can come in the form of regular EAP newsletters, emails, lunch-in-learns, and staff meetings—just to name a few.
 If you keep this information quick and in bite-size chunks (just covering one small aspect of the EAP at a time), then your employees are more likely to stay engaged and retain the information.

 Reduce EAP-Related Stigma